rajeshprasanth/Scientific-Codes-Management/README.md

 # Scientific-Codes-Management
 Collection of HPC scientific applications (Quantum ESPRESSO, VASP, LAMMPS, etc.) with their build configurations, versioned documentation, modulefiles, and environment setups for cluster deployment.
-Absolutely!
-I can generate a **full, professional README** tailored for your repository layout, keeping in mind that you’ll maintain **one Markdown file per package**.

-Here’s a clean, GitHub-ready `README.md` template:

----

-# `hpc-codes-stack`

-> A unified HPC software stack containing multiple scientific codes, installation notes, version-specific documentation, and environment modulefiles for reproducible research workflows.

----

 ## **Table of Contents**